tleisio/booknotes/Braving the wilderness.md

 The paradox, and navigating them, is a spiritual value that can combat the rampant disconnect that we are experiencing today.

 ## Chapter 3: High lonesome: a spiritual crisis
+The world is in a state of crisis; a crisis where people are blaming others and scared instead of coming together to share in our trauma.

+Enter bit about how we're all living and entrenched in social bubbles.

+Good skill to have: to identify when one is lonely.

+Why?
+Cause research shows that living with lonliness is deadlier than living with air pollition, obesity, and excessive drinking.

+Fear got us here.

+Race, gender, and class are the three biggest divides in the United States.

+## Chapter 4: People are hard to hate close up.
+Move in.